Dual role of core electrons in electronic friction: Appendix

 \section{Appendix}

-\textit{Method.} In the high-velocity regime (\( v \gtrsim 5\) a.u.) and beyond the Bragg peak, the calculated \(\mathcal{S}_\text{e}\) is lower than the prediction of the empirical models, even along the off-channeling trajectory.
-This deviation is expected to vanish for \(v \gtrsim 20 \) a.u., based on the observed trend in Fig.~\ref{fig-a0}.
+\textit{Method Details.} In the high-velocity regime (\( v \gtrsim 5\) a.u.) and beyond the Bragg peak, the calculated \(\mathcal{S}_\text{e}\) is lower than the prediction of the empirical models, even along the off-channeling trajectory.
+This deviation is expected to vanish for \(v \gtrsim 20 \) a.u., based on the observed trend in Fig.~\ref{fig-a1}.

 We systematically examined the influence of numerical and methodological factors.
-Specifically, we tested a range of higher plane-wave kinetic energy cutoffs \(E_\text{cut}\), smaller pseudopotential cutoff radii \(r_\text{cut}\), and several bare Gaussian point-charge potentials for the projectile and host with different width parameters \(\delta\), thereby eliminating potential effects associated with non-local pseudopotentials~\cite{stengel2025pseudopotentials} and with the regularization of the Coulomb singularity at the nuclear position.
+Specifically, we tested a range of higher plane-wave kinetic energy cutoffs \(E_\text{cut}\) and smaller pseudopotential cutoff radii \(r_\text{cut}\).
+We also replaced pseudopotentials by local potentials generated by spherical Gaussian distributions representing the nuclear point charges for the projectile and host, using different Gaussian-width parameters \(\delta\).
+We thereby eliminated potential effects associated with non-local pseudopotentials~\cite{stengel2026rototranslational} and with the regularization of the Coulomb singularity at the nuclear position.
 We also employed a larger simulation cell with \(L_z = 6c\) to assess the influence of system size.
-As shown in Fig.~\ref{fig-a0}, none of these tests leads to a significant change in the calculated stopping power.
-Furthermore, calculations of Be ion in two jellium hosts, dilute (valence-electron-equivalent density) and dense (all-electron-equivalent density), provide theoretical bounds (see Fig.~\ref{fig1}).
-The dilute jellium results are consistent with hyper-channeling, with off-channeling converging to it at higher velocities, while the dense jellium results align with the empirical models, which supports our calculations for Be in Be, since full electron delocalization in Be is highly unlikely.
+As shown in Fig.~\ref{fig-a1}, none of these tests leads to a significant change in the calculated stopping power.
+Furthermore, calculations of Be ion in two jellium hosts, dilute (valence-electron-equivalent density) and dense (all-electron-equivalent density), provide theoretical bounds (see Fig.~\ref{fig1} in the main text).
+The dilute jellium results are consistent with hyper-channeling, with off-channeling converging to it at higher velocities.
+Interestingly, the dense jellium results align with the empirical models.
+Since the full delocalization of all electrons in Be (including the 1s) is hardly an accurate description of the system, the latter agreement offers a plausible explanation of the discrepancy of our Be in Be results with the models.
+To further support this, the TDDFT-Penn approach~\cite{matias2025stopping} is employed, which models the real material as a combination of jelliums with various resonant frequencies and assigns weights based on the energy loss function~\cite{chen2022influence}, which is expected to be accurate at high velocities.
+The results obtained from this additional TDDFT-Penn calculation (Fig.~\ref{fig-a1}) are consistent with our calculations in the high-velocity regime.